Lissy93/dl-sb-iac/.github/README.txt

 See the `Makefile` for all deployment commands.

-We use GitHub Actions for CI/CD.
+The easiest way to deploy is via GitHub Actions, which we use for CI/CD.
-To deploy, just run `.github/workflows/supabase.yml`

-Required Env Vars for Deploying via GitHub Actions:
+Just push to main or trigger the supabase.yml workflow, and it will deploy

+You'll need to configure the following GitHub secrets to authenticate:
+  SUPABASE_PROJECT_ID     - The Supabase project ID
   SUPABASE_ACCESS_TOKEN   - The Supabase access token
-  SUPABASE_PROJECT_REF    - The Supabase project reference / ID
-  SUPABASE_ENV_FILE       - Raw text env vars for all else you need (see below)
+  SUPABASE_DB_PASSWORD    - The Postgres password for your Supabase DB SUPABASE_ENV_FILE       - Raw text env vars for all else you need (see below)

 ================================================================================